iad-ABDUL-RAOUF/pfmag/README.md

 I feel that learning is more efficient when there is both a code model to look at and some parts to develop yourself.
 This is why I provided you with this (relatively long) codebase, instead of making you starting from scratch.

-However it is a lot to read at once, so you will find in the next sections what are the important file to look at to complete each part of the projects.
+However it is a lot to read at once.
+So you will find in the next section what are the important files to look at to complete each part of the project.

 # Important files

 The main is in pfmag.c.
 It is the entry point of the program and you should definitely take a look.
-It is cut into two parts : First, every input parameters and data are loaded.
+It is split into two parts : First, every input parameters and data are loaded.
 Then particle filtering is used to estimate the state (x,y,psi) iteratively.

 This project makes extensive use of list of vectors of dimention d.
 For instance all the state can be seen as a list of 'nParticles' elements of dimention 3.
 The weights are a list of 'nParticles' elements of dimention 1 and so on.
 For that a special container called 'Data' has been created and is used everywhere.
 Therefore you should look at 'data.h'.